 You can learn more about the history of Split's Old Town in our travel guide here.

-If you are planning to charter a yacht in Split, we suggest a visit to Hvar, the most dynamic islands in the area.
+If you are planning a sailing holiday in Split, we suggest a visit to Hvar, the most dynamic islands in the area.
 Whether you're looking for unique gastronomy, striking Gothic architecture, picturesque beaches or vibrant nightlife, Hvar is sure to take your breath away.
 Party lovers, celebrities and locals flock to this trendy island in the summer months for some of the best parties and festivals in the whole Mediterannean.
 You'll be sure to spot some incredible yachts coming from Split in the Hvar's lively marina.

-Food and wine enthusiasts will find in love with Hvar, which is one of Croatia's finest wine producers.
+Food and wine enthusiasts will fall in love with Hvar, which is one of Croatia's finest wine producers.
 Get a taste of Dalmatia's local wines and dishes by following our Wine Lover's Guide to Sailing in Croatia.

 Renting a boat in Split gives you more opportunities to explore of the stunning region of Dalmatia at your own leisure.
 From the islands of Solta and Brac, to the World Heritage City of Trogir, there are many great destinations to visit that are just a stone’s throw (or about 15-30 nautical miles) away, making for some great day trips from Split.